29 Feb One year (and a bit more) with Fuji X100T. A personal diary using the camera.

 Let’s talk about the raw output vs jpg out of the box.

-Lot of photographer are extremely happy about the jpg ootc (out of the camera) and I’ve to agree with them but… for me the raw post processing is so important cause it gives to the photographer the ability to show the unique and personal vision, in the same way the photographers could get unique prints in the dark room.
+A lot of photographers are extremely happy about the jpg ootc (out of the camera) and I’ve to agree with them but… for me, the raw post-processing is so important cause it gives to the photographer the ability to show the unique and personal vision, in the same way, the photographers could get unique prints in the dark room.

-The jpg from the Fuji X100t are nice but with the extra editing you can do with the .raw files in Lightroom give enormous opportunity to the photographers.
+The jpgs from the Fuji X100t are nice but I prefer the .raw file since the extra editing you can in Lightroom: it give you an enormous opportunity!

 So my decision is to stay stick with Lightroom and I’ve started to learn how to process better the Fuji’s raw file: for example I’ve create a template that compensate for the excessive contrast and dark tone of the “Classic Chrome” simulation profile in Lightroom.
 Doing so, the match with the jpgs are much more close.